canonical/launchpad-manual/docs/developer/how-to/debug-with-visual-studio-code.rst

 .. meta::
-   :description: Set up Visual Studio Code for debugging Launchpad tests.
+   :description: Set up Visual Studio Code for debugging Launchpad.

 Debug tests with Visual Studio Code
 ===================================================

-Debugging Launchpad tests in Visual Studio Code (VS Code) can streamline your development process by allowing you to inspect code, set breakpoints, and interactively solve problems within your tests.
-This guide will help you set up VS Code for debugging Launchpad tests.
+Debugging Launchpad in Visual Studio Code (VS Code) can streamline your development process by allowing you to inspect code, set breakpoints, and interactively solve problems.
+This guide will help you set up VS Code for debugging Launchpad tests and the appserver.

 SSH access to LXD containers within VS Code
 --------------------------------------------------

 To run and debug Launchpad tests inside a local LXD container using Visual Studio Code, you need to set up SSH access.
-This guide assumes that SSH has been configured as described in the :doc:`Running <running>` section.
+This guide assumes that SSH has been configured as described in the :ref:`Running <setting-up-and-running-launchpad-advanced>` section.

 1. **Install the SSH Extension**: Install the 'Remote - SSH' extension from the VS Code marketplace to enable SSH capabilities within your development